PROGRAM-IX/bursts/README.md

 A Pygame toy where the eight home row keys map to musical notes and points on the screen.

+Run bursts.py.

 ASDF, JKL; are the keys, Q quits.